 What are the school-wide expectations for assessments?

-- Assessments should be short, precise and purposeful, aligned with the standards taught.
+- Assessments should be precise and purposeful, aligned with the learning targets derived from the standards taught.

 - Students should be given multiple opportunities to show proficiency on the same standard.

-- Formative assessments should guide teaching and drive instruction.
+- Formative assessments for learning should guide teaching and drive instruction with feedback.

-- Summative assessments should be graded with specific feedback and returned in a timely manner.
+- Summative assessments of learning should be graded and returned in a timely manner.

 - All formal assessments should be entered in PTP Gradebook and marked “published on due date” so parents have immediate access to student scores.

 - Multiple standards on an assessment should be assigned individual grades, not an overall score.